vikhyatsingh123/Naruto-Shippuden/README.md

 # What can you contribute?

 There is always something to contribute to a project whether you are a novice or a veteran.
 In this project, you can add your favourite character as a card to the website!
-Or maybe you didn't like the line that you are reading right now and want to change that.Sure!
+Or maybe you didn't like the line that you are reading right now and want to change that.
+Sure!
 Why not?

 # How can you contribute?
-To contribute in Hacktoberfest2022 , checkout the given link and win hactoberfest t-shirt ... https://hacktoberfest.com/
+To contribute in Hacktoberfest2022, checkout the given link and win the Hacktoberfest-2022 t-shirt:tshirt:, or get a tree:deciduous_tree: planted in your name... https://hacktoberfest.com/